Safety and Welfare Policy statement ...........................................................................

 Under the Health and Safety (Display Screen Equipment) 1992 the Safeguarding Lead is responsible for ensuring that:

 (a) Risk Assessment of all workstations for the purpose of assessing the health and safety risks to users are exposed.

 (b) Activities are planned with periodic interruption by such breaks or changes of activity to reduce their workload at that equipment.

-(c) Employee users are provided, at their request, with an appropriate eye and eyesight test through the Occupational Health Unit, or reimbursed for the standard cost of an examination at a registered optician.
+(c) Employee users are provided, at their request, with an appropriate eye and eyesight test through the Safeguarding Lead, or reimbursed for the standard cost of an examination at a registered optician.